jazzsequence/book-review-library/readme.txt

 = Translators! =

-New translations site is up at http://translations.jazzsequence.com/book-review-library/ None of the old accounts work anymore.
-Please email me at hello at chrisreynolds dot io to be added as a translator.
+New translations site is up at https://chrisreynolds.io/glotpress/projects/book-review-library/ Please email me at hello at chrisreynolds dot io if you want to be added as a translator.

 * **Italian translation** by [tristano-ajmone](http://wordpress.org/support/profile/tristano-ajmone)
 * **Hungarian translation** by [Ignácz József](http://joco1114.dyndns.org/)